Your Summer Science Book List

 Fiasco, by Stanislaw Lem

-Maria Popova is the editor and founder of BrainPickings.org, based in Brooklyn, New York.
+Maria Popova is the editor and founder of BrainPickings.org and a MIT Futures of Entertainment Fellow.
+She is based in Brooklyn, New York.

 Lee Billings is editor of Scientific American and author of Five Billion Years of Solitude: The Search for Life Among the Stars (Current, 2013) based in New York, New York.